Clumio announces $75M Series D and 4X YoY growth in ARR

 Figure 1 shows the overall operational recovery demo flow.
 First, we will show how to set up a unified policy in Clumio platform to configure the retention of AWS snapshots.
 In the next part, we will be doing a point in time recovery.
 I have used the PostgreSQL RDS database to explain the operational recovery feature.

-We use PostgreSQL because it is free and the most popular open-source RDBMS.
+We use PostgreSQL in this example because it is free and the most popular open-source RDBMS.
 The PostgreSQL database version used in the demo is 12.2, and I have populated the database using native PostgreSQL load generator pgbench with 500 GB of data.
 The point in time recovery is shown using a reference table that has timestamp records.
 This reference table will help us understand the point in time recovery process.

-Here is the full flow of the demo, which includes two parts.
+Here is the full flow of the demo, which includes two parts

 Step 1: The very first step is that we need to connect Clumio to the AWS account.
-The AWS account connection is done by deploying the Clumio service CloudFormation Template which will enable Clumio services in your account (see Figure 2).
-It will take us to AWS CloudFormation Stacks console where you can deploy the CloudFormation stack for Clumio with a single click.
+The AWS account connection is done by deploying the Clumio service CloudFormation Template, which will enable Clumio services in your account (see Figure 2).
+It will take us to the AWS CloudFormation Stacks console where you can deploy the CloudFormation stack for Clumio with a single click.

-Step 2: In AWS, the RDS PostgreSQL, we need to create tags since Clumio uses tags to set up and enforce the policies.
+Step 2: In the AWS management console, we need to create and apply tags to RDS PostgreSQL, since Clumio uses tags to set up and enforce policies.
 For example, here we created the tag “backup” and value as “PITR”** for this PostgreSQL database (see Figure 3).

-**We highly recommend creating generic tags like Clumio: Gold and not such narrow scope tags like PITR.
-Our policies are very potent, and one unified policy can work across multiple data sources types like VMWare, RDS, EBS, Mailboxes.
-Even with RDS, they can do Operational Recovery(point in time recovery), Rolling backups and Granular Record Retrieval.
-Creating such narrow scope tags limits our unified policy’s true potential.
+**We recommend creating generic tags like Clumio: Gold and not such narrow scope tags like PITR.
+Our policies are very potent, and one unified policy can work across multiple data sources like RDS, SQL Server on EC2, DynamoDB, S3, EBS, EC2, and Microsoft 365.
+Within RDS, one policy can enable operational recovery (point in time recovery), rolling backups and Granular Record Retrieval.
+Overly narrow tags limit our unified policies’ true potential.

-Step 3: Now let us create a Unified Policy in Clumio.
-A policy defines when data should be backed up and how long the backup data should be retained.
-Clumio’s unified policy allows you to define a single backup policy across multiple data source types.
-To set up the policy for RDS databases.
-We need to provide the AWS snapshot information like the retention of daily snapshots in terms of the number of days and also when this policy should be enforced(see Figure 4).
-We then create the policy in Clumio.
+Step 3: Now let’s create a unified policy in Clumio.
+A policy defines parameters of when data should be backed up and backup retention period, and allows you to define a single backup policy across multiple data source types.
+To set up the policy for RDS databases, we need to provide the AWS snapshot information like the retention of daily snapshots and when this policy should be applied (see Figure 4).

-Step 4: We subsequently enforce this policy through tags.
-This way, once you tag all of your databases, we can apply the policy across all these databases using tags.
+Step 4: We apply this policy to specific data through tags.
 Using tags makes it easy to apply and enforce policies at scale.
-Let us select the tag for which we want this policy to be applied(see Figure 5).
-Once the policy is applied, we can check the RDS database in AWS and check the new retention days for the automatic backup.
-The retention days should be changed to what we have selected in the policy.
+Let’s select the tag to which we will apply this policy (see Figure 5).
+Once we have gone through these operations, we can check the RDS database in the AWS console and verify that the retention has changed as expected.

-Step 1: With Clumio, we can go to the RDS database section and select the database we want to perform the point in time recovery.
-It takes us to the recovery window to select the date for the point in time recovery.
+Step 1: Within Clumio, we can go to the RDS database section and select the database we want to recover.
+This takes us to the recovery window to select the date for the point in time recovery.